stevenrskelton/stevenrskelton.github.io/_posts/2023-12-07-list-lookup-cache-w-scala-zio.md

 examples:
   - list-lookup-zio-cache
 ---
-In-memory caches mapping `Key => Value` are a simple and versitile tool to reduce number of calls to an origin datasource.
-There are many use-cases requiring multiple cache calls, prefering `Seq[Key] => Seq[Value]`.
+In-memory caches mapping `Key => Value` are a simple and versatile tool to reduce number of calls to an origin datasource.
+There are many use-cases requiring multiple cache calls, preferring `Seq[Key] => Seq[Value]`.
 Can a standard cache implementation be expanded to efficiently handle this scenario?<!--more-->

 {% include table-of-contents.html height="100px" %}